 - Contact email@example.com with any additional questions or comments.

 What's NewARB staff invites you to participate in a series of public workshops to discuss the development of the California Sustainable Freight Strategy.
-Please view our Public Meetings and Engagements page for more details on our upcoming and past workshops.
+Please view our Public Meetings and Engagements page for more details and recently posted workshop materials.

 Other ARB Activities